UKSA (maritime charity): About UKSA

 With the growth in leisure holidays too, it became apparent that there were job opportunities for young people within the watersports industry, so UKSA looked into providing instructor training courses.

 The courses extended the operational arm of the charity, brought in income and helped young people set off on careers.
 It also kept the centre busy all year round, instead of closing for winter like it did in the early days.

 Later, the yacht training courses were established in response to a gap in the market and a need, all around the world, for experienced crew for the growing superyacht industry.

 Mike explained: “I came up with the idea of setting up crew training, because as far as we knew there was nothing else offering that.
 To the best of our knowledge we were very much the first.
 Before that, there were purely academic captains’ courses, nothing blending the theory with the practical.
 If there were others, they were not formalised as ours was.
 The curriculum was wisely shaped in detail by Ben Cussons and attendance subsequently grew - and the rest is modern history.”

 Over the years, UKSA expanded by buying yachts, purchasing the hotel over the road (now Victory) to accommodate career students, building a swimming pool in 1993 and opening the Lister House accommodation block in 2003.
 Princess Royal became patron in 1992 — the Royal seal of approval.

-Of great importance over recent years has been the transition from being a provider of maritime activities and training to one with a much more sophisticated focus on personal development as the context for these activities.
-Recognising individuals’ needs, challenges and potential, and supporting them through mentoring into career paths and social worth, is what it is all about.
-Now, as a globally recognised youth education and maritime training charity, UKSA helps more people than ever before.
+In recent years, UKSA has broadened its focus beyond maritime activities and training to incorporate personal development within its programmes.
+This includes providing training, mentoring, and support intended to help participants develop skills and pursue education or career opportunities.
+As a youth education and maritime training charity, UKSA continues to deliver programmes to a diverse range of individuals.

 Sylvia said: “The whole thing makes us both very proud.
 I think it is brilliant as it gives children a chance in life.
 UKSA was Noel’s No.1 passion, definitely.”

 Noel was awarded the Lifetime Achievement Award at the World Superyacht Awards in 2010 – the first time a still-living yachtsman has been chosen.
-It was absolutely typical of Noel that, being a modest man, he couldn't see what all the fuss was about and refused to go to the ceremony.
-Sylvia and the family did, and collected a handsome award on his behalf.
+Noel refused to go to the ceremony.
+Instead, his family did, and collected the award on his behalf.